Blog ComparisonsTop 10 ProdPad Alternatives for Feedback in 2025

 • No user segmenting

-• Can't sort feedback by customer revenue
+• Can't sort user feedback by customer revenue

 • No built-in prioritization frameworks